How to Pack for a Beach Vacation in JUST a Carry On

 – Travel credit cards (Including the ones you booked with)

 Make sure you call your debit and credit card companies beforehand to let them know you are traveling.
-You will also need to make sure you bring the specific credit cards you used to book your accomodation and car with.
+You will also need to make sure you bring the specific credit cards you used to book your accommodation and car with.

 Pack: Passports, IDs, COVID documentation, confirmations, and a small amount of cash.